Governing or Regulatory Body

 Legal Information About Landlord and Tenant Law in Alberta

-This reference manual on landlord and tenant law in Alberta was created by the Student Legal Services of Edmonton.
+A reference manual on landlord and tenant law in Alberta created by the Student Legal Services of Edmonton

 Laws for Tenants in Alberta

-A resource for tenants and landlords seeking information on their legal responsibilities.
+Provides advice for tenants and landlords on their legal responsibilities.